-No, after a serious truck accident one of the first things an insurance company will do is send an adjuster out to take a recorded statement from you, the victim.
-No good can come from giving such statement and some less than scrupulous adjusters use the opportunity to try to defend the case and trap an unsuspecting victim with trick questions.
+No, after a serious truck accident, one of the first things an insurance company will do is send an adjuster out to take a recorded statement from you, the victim.
+No good can come from giving such a statement, and some less-than-scrupulous adjusters use the opportunity to try to defend the case and trap an unsuspecting victim with trick questions.

-Serious injury cases will not receive the same consideration or even market value damages without a respected lawyer involved regardless of what the insurance company will say.
+Serious injury cases will not receive the same consideration or even market value damages without a respected lawyer involved, regardless of what the insurance company will say.
 There is a reason why the insurance company does not want you to hire a lawyer.

-We handle Texas 18-wheeler truck accident cases based on a contingency fee arrangement that provides for a percentage of a recovery to compensate us for the attorney’s time in prosecuting the case.
+We handle Texas 18-wheeler truck accident cases based on a contingency fee arrangement that provides for a percentage of recovery to compensate us for the attorney’s time in prosecuting the case.
 If we do not get money for you then you pay us nothing.
 In other words, we only get paid if we win your case

-The number of hours that a truck driver can drive on any specific day or limited and the rules also set forth the minimum standard of safe conduct for many different circumstances.
-Not only must the professional drivers drive more cautiously because they are behind the wheel open up to an 80,000-pound vehicle, but they also must exercise extreme caution in adverse conditions.
+The number of hours that a truck driver can drive on any specific day or limit and the rules also set forth the minimum standard of safe conduct for many different circumstances.
+Not only must professional drivers drive more cautiously because they are behind the wheel open up to an 80,000-pound vehicle, but they also must exercise extreme caution in adverse conditions.

-After a very serious injury or a wrongful death semi truck collision, an investigation often reveals situations where the trucking company and or the truck driver did not follow the rules and placed the public at risk.
+After a very serious injury or a wrongful death semi-truck collision, an investigation often reveals situations where the trucking company and or the truck driver did not follow the rules and placed the public at risk.

-Another factor is that commercial vehicles carry commercial insurance policies, which are in much greater policy limits than the $30,000 Texas minimum coverage for passenger car vehicles, making more money available to fairly compensate a victim.
+Another factor is that commercial vehicles carry commercial insurance policies, which are much greater policy limits than the $30,000 Texas minimum coverage for passenger car vehicles, making more money available to fairly compensate a victim.

 * Past and future medical expenses that are actually paid or incurred;

-Jury verdicts tend to be larger for truck wreck lawsuits for many reasons, the main one is that the likelihood of a permanent injury is more greater in a big rig accident.
-It is important that you choose an attorney with experience in telling your story and damages is a big part of that.
+Jury verdicts tend to be larger for truck wreck lawsuits for many reasons; the main one is that the likelihood of a permanent injury is greater in a big rig accident.
+It is important that you choose an attorney with experience in telling your story, and damages are a big part of that.

-Yes- The best 18 wheeler accident lawyer can make a significant difference in how a big rig collision case moves forward, because we do it all the time.
+Yes- The best 18 wheeler accident lawyer can make a significant difference in how a big rig collision case moves forward because we do it all the time.
 Trying to reinvent the wheel by hiring an attorney who may occasionally handle a truck crash is probably not the best path forward for a tractor-trailer injury accident.

 You would not go to an ear nose and throat doctor to get spinal surgery, get the attorneys who are trucking accident specialists to protect your financial interests.
 If you or a family member have been involved in a serious tractor-trailer injury accident, contact us for a discussion about your rights and options.
 We are available 24 hours seven days a week and can arrange consultations at locations most convenient for you.

-You can be assured that if the facts are adverse to the trucking company, the insurance company will seek to protect their interest in any way they can and many will have defense attorneys at the scene before the vehicles are even removed.
+You can be assured that if the facts are adverse to the trucking company, the insurance company will seek to protect their interest in any way they can, and many will have defense attorneys at the scene before the vehicles are even removed.

 Call us at (281) 893-0760 to put our quick response team to work for you!

-Yes, we offer free, no obligation consultations on serious injury or Texas wrongful death truck accident cases.
+Yes, we offer free, no-obligation consultations on serious injury or Texas wrongful death truck accident cases.
 We will do our best to answer your questions about your situation.

 Home and hospital consultations are available to accident victims by appointment.